Learn small hacks to make sure you’re getting the right readings.

 - Race (more common and severe and occurs earlier in life in African Americans)

-- High-sodium diet (excess sodium intake over 3 grams per day)
+- High-sodium diet (intake of over 3 grams per day)

 - Excessive alcohol consumption